omar-smith/MTACannedExamples/README.md

 4. Utilizing Unit Tests
     * Overview
         * Utilize **example_03_unit_test**.
+        * Shows unit testing, how it's completed and allows student to create unit test themselves.
         * Currently there are 10 unit tests located in test/unit.
         * In order to run tests, either run `grunt unit` or utilize the VS Code debugger and run **_Launch Example 3_**.
     * Tasks